brianbatesactual/OSAI-Demo/README.md

 ```

 This will:
-- Install Docker
-- Deploy Qdrant as a container on port 6333
-- Set up Vatrix under /opt/vatrix with a virtualenv and systemd unit on port 8000
-- Validate Qdrant is healthy
 - Install Docker & Dependencies
 - Deploy Qdrant as a container on port 6334
 - Build Vatrix Gateway